top of page

 Tasman Bay Guardians

-I’ve been the Te Tau Ihu O Te Waka coordinator for Mountains to Sea Trust since 2016, building on Megan Wilson’s work.
-My background in adventure started in 1991, leading outdoor groups and teaching white water rafting and sea kayaking in Canada and Switzerland.
-I trained as a primary teacher to educate outside the classroom.
-Passionate about marine reserves, I focus on protecting local fish species and habitats.
-In my spare time, I enjoy swimming, snorkelling, paddle boarding, and exploring local waterways.
+Jude has been Te Tau Ihu O Te Waka coordinator for Mountains to Sea Conservation Trust since 2016, building on Megan Wilson’s work.
+Her background is in leading outdoor groups and teaching white water rafting and sea kayaking - including in Canada and Switzerland!
+She is trained as a teacher to educate outside the classroom.
+Jude is passionate about marine reserves, and focuses on protecting local fish species and habitats.
+In her spare time, she enjoys swimming, snorkelling, paddle boarding, and exploring local waterways.

 Based in Nelson